2025-26 Q4 · Rank 42nd of 42

 Reference page covering the twelve clinical domains used in the formal assessment, the level scale within each, and how the National Framework weighs them.

-After a not-eligible decision
+After a no

 Reference page on the appeal route, self-funding from savings and property, and equity release as alternatives.
 Includes pointer to Beacon CHC, the NHS-funded free advice service.